cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 * _Compile Mindcode_ action: clipboard contains mlog instructions which can be pasted into a processor on the processor configuration screen, by using **Edit/Import from clipboard** command.
 * _Compile Schematic_ action: clipboard contains a schematic encoded into Mindustry Schematic string, which can be pasted as a new schematic on the Schematics screen, by using **Import schematic.../Import from clipboard** command.

+## Parallel processing

+The Compile Schematic action supports parallel compilation of Mindcode source files when building schematics.
+Parallel processing is activated using the `-p` or `--parallel` command line option.
+It is possible to specify the maximal number of processor cores to use; if the level is not specified or is higher than the actual number of cores in your system, all existing cores may be used.

+> [!NOTE]
+> Parallel processing brings significant overhead over single-threaded processing.
+This option is only beneficial when multiple source files in your schematics take significant time to compile (several seconds).

 ## Running mlog code or schematics

 It is possible to use the `--run` command line option to run mlog code or schematic on a built-in processor/schematic emulator.
 The processor is much faster than Mindustry Logic processors but supports only very few operations that interact with the Mindustry World.